-The Group and Company assesses at the end of each reporting period whether there is objective evidence that a financial asset or a group of financial assets is impaired.
-A financial asset or a group of financial assets is impaired and impairment losses are incurred only if there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.
-The Group or Company first assesses whether objective evidence of impairment exists.
-The criteria that the Group or Company uses to determine that there is objective evidence of an impairment loss include:
+The Group and Company assessed at the end of each reporting period whether there was objective evidence that a financial asset or a group of financial assets was impaired.
+A financial asset or a group of financial assets was impaired and impairment losses were incurred only if there was objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event') and that loss event (or events) had an impact on the estimated future cash flows of the financial asset or group of financial assets that could be reliably estimated.
+The Group or Company first assessed whether objective evidence of impairment existed.
+The criteria that the Group or Company used to determine that there was objective evidence of an impairment loss included:

-- significant financial difficulty of the issuer or obligor: - a breach of contract, such as a default or delinquency in interest or principal payments; - it becomes probable that the borrower will enter bankruptcy or other financial reorganisation.
+- significant financial difficulty of the issuer or obligor: - a breach of contract, such as a default or delinquency in interest or principal payments;

+it became probable that the borrower will enter bankruptcy or other financial reorganisation.

-For financial assets carried at amortised cost, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate.
-The asset's carrying amount is reduced and the amount of the loss is recognised in profit or loss.
-If, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognised (such as an improvement in the debtor's credit rating), the reversal of the previously recognised impairment loss is recognised in profit or loss.
-Impairment testing of trade receivables is described in Note 1.9.
+For financial assets carried at amortised cost. the amount of the loss was measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate.
+The asset's carrying amount was reduced and the amount of the loss was recognised in profit or loss.
+If, in a subsequent period, the amount of the impairment loss decreased and the decrease could be related objectively to an event occurring after the impairment was recognised (such as an improvement in the debtor's credit rating), the reversal of the previously recognised impairment loss was recognised in profit or loss.